Departmental Honors Handbook

-A student may drop or withdraw from Departmental Honors according to the usual rules for dropping or withdrawing from courses, with the difference that 499 may be changed to 375 (Independent Study) with the approval of the adviser, the Department Chair and the Honors Director(s).
+A student may drop or withdraw from Departmental Honors according to the usual rules for dropping or withdrawing from courses.
 The regular course withdrawal form from the Registrar’s office is used for this change.

 If the student is a member of the Honors Program and is using the Departmental Honors project to meet one of their Honors Program requirements, a good faith effort towards completing a Departmental Honors Project will typically count towards the upper-level Honors requirements.
 However, this remains at the discretion of the Honors Director(s).
 Students considering withdrawing should discuss their situation with their advisor and the Honors Director(s) as soon as possible to determine any impact on completion of the Honors Program.
 Students may not change 499A or 499B into HON 375 without the express permission of the Honors Director(s), which will be granted only in extraordinary circumstances and with specific reasons for calling the Independent Study an Honors course.